-- Children between the ages of 7-15 can experience a reduction in anxiety, increased coping skills, and improved emotional awareness and regulation post-CBT treatment (Suveg et al, 2009).
+- Children between the ages of 7-15 can experience a reduction in anxiety, increased coping skills, and improved emotional awareness and regulation post-CBT treatment (Suveg, Sood, Comer, & Kendall, 2009).

 - CBT can equip children with the skills needed to understand and cope with their emotions: children and adolescents who can effectively manage their emotions are 60% less likely to develop mental disorders in later life (University of Cambridge, 2011).

-- Group CBT has been shown to improve expressiveness and social skills while decreasing social anxiety and self-reported loneliness in young adults aged 11-18 years with autism (PenCRU, 2017).
+- Group CBT has been shown to improve expressiveness and social skills while decreasing social anxiety and self-reported loneliness in young adults aged 11-18 years with autism (PenCRU: Childhood Disability Research, 2017).

 - CBT can be adapted to allow children who cannot or will not verbalize to express their emotions via other avenues.

-- CBT may improve moderate to severe anger, irritability and physical aggression in children and adolescents (Sukhodolsky, 2016).
+- CBT may improve moderate to severe anger, irritability and physical aggression in children and adolescents (Sukhodolsky et al., 2016).
 During CBT, children can learn how to regulate frustration, improve social problem-solving skills, and role-play assertive behaviors that can be used during conflicts instead of aggression.

 - CBT is flexible and interventions can be adapted to accommodate the developmental stage of the patient in order to treat specific disorders using age-appropriate methods.

-- Cognitive behavioral play therapy (CBPT) can be used in the treatment of selective mutism, anxiety disorders, separation anxiety, sexual abuse, sleep problems, acting out behavior, and the effects of parental divorce in young children (Knell, Wozner, & Rahav, 1999).
+- Cognitive-behavioral play therapy (CBPT) can be used in the treatment of selective mutism, anxiety disorders, separation anxiety, sexual abuse, sleep problems, acting out behavior, and the effects of parental divorce in young children (Knell, 1999).
 During CBPT age-appropriate instruments are used to act out scenarios portraying healthy ways to deal with negative emotions, thus helping children to learn new ways of coping with trauma.

 - Sleep in children and teens can be affected by a number of factors including biological factors, stress, increasing school and social obligations.
-CBT has been shown to significantly improve sleep onset latency, instances of waking after sleep onset, total sleep time, and sleep efficiency (de Bruin et al., 2014).
+CBT has been shown to significantly improve sleep onset latency, instances of waking after sleep onset, total sleep time, and sleep efficiency (de Bruin, Oort, Bogels, & Meijer, 2014).

 Over time, cognitive behavioral therapy can guide children through the process of generating more realistic versions of situations and provide the tools necessary to cope with them.
 Rather than avoidance or accepting them as truths, negative emotions and experiences can be recognized, understood, and responded to in more productive and positive ways.

 - Braswell, L., & Bloomquist, M. L. (1991).
 Cognitive-behavioral therapy with ADHD children: Child, family, and school interventions.
-New York, NY, US: Guilford Press.
+New York, NY: Guilford Press.

-- Clabby J. F. (2006).
-Helping depressed adolescents: a menu of cognitive-behavioral procedures for primary care.
-Primary Care Companion to the Journal of Clinical Psychiatry, 8, 131–141.
+- Clabby, J. F. (2006).
+Helping depressed adolescents: A menu of cognitive-behavioral procedures for primary care.
+Primary Care Companion to the Journal of Clinical Psychiatry, 8(3), 131-141.

 - PenCRU: Childhood Disability Research.
 (2017).
 Improving social skills of young adults with autism.
 Retrieved from: http://www.pencru.org/media/universityofexeter/medicalschool/subsites/pencru/pdfs/Autism_and_social_skills.pdf